During 2015, Richmond spent $40,000 from a grant and other funding to have a consultant develop a bicycle and pedestrian master plan.

 Share this:

-A version of this article will appear in the October 16 2024 print edition of the Western Wayne News.
+A version of this article appeared in the October 16 2024 print edition of the Western Wayne News.

 Mike Emery is a reporter and layout editor for the Western Wayne News.